amphp/amphp.github.io/docs/aerys/middlewares/do.md

 ---
-title: Writing middlewares in Aerys
+title: Writing Middlewares for Aerys
 description: Aerys is a non-blocking HTTP/1.1 and HTTP/2 application / websocket / static file server.
 title_menu: Middleware::do()
 layout: tutorial